-Scopes 1, 2 or 3 disclosures is supported both by prominent legal scholars and the Supreme Court.
-A robust safe harbor of this nature would provide the appropriate level of liability protection for Scopes 1, 2 or 3 disclosures and incentivize registrants to provide voluntary disclosures.
+To remedy these concerns, we believe the Commission can and should provide a more robust safe harbor precluding all implied private rights of action alleging defects in quantitative Scopes 1, 2 or 3 disclosures.
+The Commission's authority to disimply the Rule 10b-5 private right of action for Scopes 1, 2 or 3 disclosures is supported both by prominent legal scholars and the Supreme Court.13 A robust safe harbor of this nature would provide the appropriate level of liability protection for Scopes 1, 2 or 3 disclosures and incentivize registrants to provide voluntary disclosures.
 As well, the SEC and the Department of Justice would retain the authority to institute proceedings alleging defects in Scopes 1, 2, or 3 disclosures-providing the intended deterrent effect and ability to police against fraud-while minimizing the externalities, both in terms of increased insurance premiums and legal fees associated with such a novel and expansive disclosure regime as the Proposed Rules.